s3lite/s3lite/README.md

 ## API Documentation

-> Since this library is using node-sqlite3 under the hood all information about parameters in the specified methods can be found [here](https://github.com/mapbox/node-sqlite3/wiki/API).
+> Since this library is using node-sqlite3 under the hood, all information about parameters in the specified methods can be found [here](https://github.com/mapbox/node-sqlite3/wiki/API).

 ### S3Lite